Senior Data Scientist

 SQL

 How you would use PyTorch to implement a feature that could perform style transfer between 2 minutes?
 Implement a feature that could perform style transfer between 2 minutes.
-Like, uh, might want to implement GANs here.
+Like, might want to implement GANs here.
 So I think I can implement GANs to do the same